Configuring the student profile

 Q: What’s the difference between the configurable profile and alternative profiles?

-A: The configurable profile (this article) uses four selectable data sections you can mix and match.
+A: The configurable profile (this article) uses four selectable data sections you mix and match.
 Alternative profiles are full-page designs built for a specific purpose, like attendance checks or enrolment forms.

 Q: Why don’t I see certain data slices in the green menu?